dp-lewis/cssaudit/README.md

 * `output` - Optional String (default: './output') - path to the directory to output the report
 * `filename` - Optional String (default: 'cssaudit') - name of the report files
 * `template` - Optional String - path to a custom mustache template
+* `queueSize` - Optional Integer (default: 10) - Amount of PhantomJS instances to run in parallel
+* `sampleRun` - Optional Bool (default: false) - When true it will run the audit on 5 URLs

 ```
 var cssaudit = require('cssaudit'),